crisward/riot-grid2/README.md

 I'm aiming to take a different approach.
 By absolutely positioning all the cells so they can be given specific behaviours.

+I've now added riot-subtag functionality to this so each column can have a custom tag specified.

 ## Demo

 Early demo is available here - http://crisward.github.io/riot-grid2/